GR8505/NPL_Forecast_TrinidadTobago/README.md

 ![](https://github.com/GR8505/NPL_Forecast_TrinidadTobago/blob/main/Images1/Ratio.png)

-If non-performing loans remain constant and the denominator increases, then this will result in a lower NPL ration.
+If non-performing loans remain constant and the denominator increases, then this will result in a lower NPL ratio.
 In this model, a 1 percent increase in private sector credit growth will result in a decline in the average NPL ratio by 0.6199.

 ------------------------------------------------------------------------------